-- 2. The summons to the hearing shall be communicated to the parties by the Registrar. - 3.
-If a party which has been duly summoned to a hearing does not appear as summoned, the proceedings may continue without that party. - 4.
+- 2. The summons to the hearing shall be communicated to the parties by the Registry. - 3.
+If a party who has been duly summoned to a hearing does not appear as summoned, the proceedings may continue without that party. - 4.
 Hearings before the Board of Appeal shall be public, unless the Board of Appeal, of its own motion or at the request of a party, decides otherwise, for serious reasons.
-In order to allow proper time planning and compliance with the time constraint set in Article 28(2) of Regulation (EU) 2019/942, the Registrar shall publish a possible schedule for a hearing for each appeal on the Agency's website as soon as the announcement of an appeal is published.
+The Registrar shall publish the schedule of the hearings on the Agency's website. - 5.
+The hearing shall be opened and directed by the Chairman, who shall be responsible for its proper conduct.